linode/docs/docs/security/data-portability/download-files-from-your-linode-shortguide/index.md

 ## Download Specific Files or Directories over SSH

 If you just need specific files from your Linode, you can download those over SSH.
-In order to do so, you'll first need to [reboot your Linode](/docs/platform/disk-images/disk-images-and-configuration-profiles/#selecting-and-using-a-configuration-profile) under the new configuration profile that was created by the restore process.
-This new profile is assigned to the restored disks, and your backed up data will be accessible when you boot from them.

 Downloading files over SSH can be done at a command-line interface, or with a graphical *SFTP* file browser.

 ### Using SCP